mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 unsure what happens next.
-One person is feeling bad for their mistake, aware that they’ve hurt me, and everyone else can relate.
+One person is feeling bad for their mistake, aware that they’ve hurt me, and everyone can relate.
-*There, but for the grace of all our gods…*
+*There, but for the grace of various gods…*
 All eyes are on me.
 I’m not thinking about the semantic slip or the person behind it,
 I’m trying desperately
 to hold my fear and self-loathing at bay.

-I never wanted to be trans,
+I never wanted to be trans.
-and I’ve learned to hate it.
 When I look in the mirror,
 it’s all I see.
 Then I have to leave the house –